My Best Bujo Tips To Make Journaling Easier

 You can write your thoughts down as soon as you have it or you can take time in the day to catch up (lunch break, before bedtime, etc).
-Whatever you choose make sure that you do on a daily basis.
+Whatever you choose make sure that you do it on a daily basis.

-Let’s borrow this idea from pre-printable paper planner hacks and think about how the layout will look like.
+Let’s borrow this set-up idea from pre-printable paper planner hacks and think about how the layout will look like.

 Believe me, this little bit of preparation is more important than you think!
-It will also help you choose the best-sized journal for your needs.
+It will also help you choose the best-sized journal for your personal needs.

 Once you start writing in your journal you can’t go back to add more pages (one of the best Happy Planner hacks, right?).

-If you are just starting out with your bullet journal, it’s likely that you will forget to add some important pages that will you plan life but you won’t have the room to move stuff around or add brand new pages later.
+If you are just starting out with your bullet journal, it’s likely that you will forget to add some important pages that will help you plan your life but you won’t have the room to move stuff around or add brand new pages later.

 A few things to decide are: